Manhunt (video game): Gameplay

 To carry out executions, players must approach a hunter from behind, undetected.
 To facilitate this, each scene is full of "dark spots", shadows where the player can hide.
 Enemies cannot see into the shadows, unless they see the player actually entering the area.
 A standard technique in the game is to hide in the shadows and tap a wall to attract the attention of a nearby hunter.
 When the hunter has examined the area and is moving away, players can easily ambush and execute them.
 The game has three levels of execution, with each level progressively more violent and graphic than the last: "hasty" executions are quick and not very bloody, "violent" are considerably more gory, and "gruesome" are over-the-top blood-soaked murders.
 Players are in control of which level they use; once players have locked onto an enemy, the lock-on reticule changes color over time to indicate the three levels: white, yellow and red.

 Over the course of the game, players can use a wide variety of weapons, including plastic bags, baseball bats, crowbars and a variety of bladed items.
 Later in the game firearms are available for use when executions become impractical.
 Should players take damage, their health depletes; health can be restored through the use of painkillers, which are available throughout each scene.
 Players have a stamina meter which depletes as they sprint, but automatically replenishes when remaining stationary.
 Manhunt makes use of the PlayStation 2's optional USB Microphone and the Xbox Live microphone feature on the Xbox in their respective versions of the game.
-When such a device is connected, players can use the sound of their own voice to distract in-game enemies.
-This adds an extra element to the stealth aspect of the game, as players must refrain from making noises such as coughing as these sounds too can attract the attention of any nearby hunters.
+When such a device is connected, players can use the sound of their own voice to distract in-game enemies and hear director's command through the Headset directly.
+This adds an extra element to the stealth aspect and immersion of the game, as players must refrain from making noises such as coughing as these sounds too can attract the attention of any nearby hunters.